Harsh-Chaurasia16/Life-Skill-Repo/Grit-and-Growth-Mindset.md

 * To adopt an Internal Locus of Control, you should take time to appreciate your hard work, believing the efforts you made resulted in success making you motivated to work harder.

 ## What are the key points mentioned by the speaker to build a growth mindset
+The key points mentioned by the speaker to build a growth mindset are as follows:
+*  Believe in your ability to figure things out.
+*  Question your assumptions.
+*  To develop your life curriculum.
+*  Honour the struggle.

+## What are your ideas to take action and build Growth Mindset?
+My ideas to take action and build a growth mindset are:
+* To enjoy each day with a challenge, anything such as coding, playing chess or even learning new library or technology.
+* To have a positive look at the work you are doing, have a sense of pride that you are learning something new or you are enhancing your skills.
+* At the time of failure don't get disappointed and sit idle, take a new challenge and pave a new path.
+* Take responsibility for your success and failure equally.
+* Lastly, never step back from hard work.